A bivariant Yoneda lemma and $(\infty,2)$-categories of correspondences: Higher category theory

-\begin{para}[Where do we use the models?]
 Apart from the basic properties of the $1$-category of $n$-categories provided by \cite{BS-P}, we explicitly invoke models for three types of statements: \begin{itemize} \item We need the enriched categories model to be able to apply the methods of \cite{Hin}, in particular, his Yoneda lemma.

 \item I prove the recognition principle for limit cones in $n\Cat$ in terms of mapping categories using the enriched categories model.

 \item I invoke the Segal space model to construct 2-subcategories fitting a specification.